kbarne12/sip-paint/README.md

 This app allows users to choose a class, regitster and leave a review on that class.
 They can also create a custom class and make themselves the instrutor if they so choose.
 Instructors can also update or delete customized classes.

-# Welcome To Sip & Paint
-By Kentrdrick Barnes

-## Description
-This app allows users to choose a class, regitster and leave a review on that class.
-They can also create a custom class and make themselves the instrutor if they so choose.
-Instructors can also update or delete customized classes.

 ## Getting Started
 [Here is the link to Sip & Paint ](https://sip-paint.herokuapp.com/)